isprojects/mstform/README.md

 ```

 For backward compatibility with earlier versions of mstform, we also support
-`fromEvent` in the field options. `fromEvent` indicates we want to pull the raw
+`fromEvent` and `getRaw` in the field options. `fromEvent` is a flag that
-value to validate and convert from the `event.target.value`.
+indicates we want to pull the raw value to validate and convert from the
+`event.target.value`. `getRaw` is a function that given the arguments to
+`onChange` turns them into the updated raw value.

 ## Add Mode